Charlie Clough: DPMM

 Clough left Sutton in December 2018 and joined Bruneian club DPMM for the 2019 season, joining up with his former manager at Forest Green, Adrian Pennock.
 He scored his first goal for the Bruneian side in a 1–1 draw away to Young Lions FC on 7 August.
 DPMM were crowned champions of the Singapore Premier League on his first season at the club.
 Clough played a huge part in the title-winning campaign, his club claiming the joint-best defensive record of the league after 24 matches.

 On 9 November 2020, Clough announced on his social media accounts that he has signed for a third year with DPMM FC.
-With his team playing domestically for the 2021 season, he made his debut against BAKES FC on 27 June, scoring five goals in a 16-1 rout.
+With his team playing domestically for the 2021 season, he made his debut against BAKES FC on 27 June, scoring five goals in a 16–1 rout.
 Clough left DPMM at the year's end.

 Nakhon Ratchasima

 On 9 December 2021, Clough joined Thai League 1 side Nakhon Ratchasima.
 On 16 April 2022, he scored his first league goal in a 1–0 win over Ratchaburi FC.
+In an interview with the Somerset County Gazette, Clough is settling down and enjoying life in Thailand, saying his playing style suit the league.

+Port FC

+On 30 May 2023, Clough moved to another Thai side, joining Port.
+He scored his first goal for Port in a 0–4 away victory to Police Tero on 11 February 2024.

+In June 2024, Clough joined recently relegated Thai League 2 club Chonburi on a season loan.
+On 16 December 2024, Clough announced that his loan at Chonburi had come to an end.
+He later joined Sisaket United on loan.